-The Group presents its consolidated financial information in U.S. dollar.
+The Group presents its consolidated financial statements in U.S. dollar.
 The functional currency of the Company is the euro.

-The Group operates 24 production facilities in 9 countries, across three continents and its main currency exposure in the year to December 31, 2022, from the euro functional currency, was in relation to the U.S. dollar, British pound, and Brazilian real.
+At December 31, 2023, the Group operated 24 production facilities in 9 countries, across three continents and its main currency exposure in the year then ended, from the euro functional currency, was in relation to the U.S. dollar, British pound, and Brazilian real.
 Currency exchange risk arises from future commercial transactions and recognized assets and liabilities.